HermannMarx/pokefightreact/README.md

 Since we were provided with a JSON file that didn't include all the information we wanted to use, we went for a [nice ride](./doc/databasemerge.md) to merge all the information together in a database.

-## API Endpoints
+## Browser Routes

-The app uses [Axios](https://www.npmjs.com/package/axios) requests to fetch data from the back-end part which is deployed on [Heroku](https://wbsgroup4pokefight.herokuapp.com/pokemon).
-The endpoints and specificly fetched data are:
+The app uses [react-router-dom](https://www.npmjs.com/package/react-router-dom) to set the different routes of the page, which contains the three following routes:

 | Route                                                          | Description                                                                                                    |
 | -------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |